crycode-de/node-pcf8574/README.md

 disableInterrupt():void;
 ```
 Disable the interrupt detection.
-This will unexport the interrupt GPIO, if used.
+This will unexport the interrupt GPIO, if it is not used by an other instance of this class.

 ### doPoll()